Morsani College of Medicine

 Opened in August 2011, the USF College of Pharmacy offers a four-year Doctor of Pharmacy degree (PharmD).
 The college’s interprofessional curriculum, emphasizing geriatric pharmacotherapy, translational pharmacogenetics, leadership management and informatics and technology, is designed to prepare students to deliver technologically-advanced pharmaceutical care based on genetic profile and individualized responses to medications.
 The patient-centered program provides students practice experiences in a variety of hospital and community settings from their first year.
 The College earned initial accreditation in July 2011.

-School of Physical Therapy & Rehabilitation Sciences
+School of Physical Therapy and Rehabilitation Sciences

-The USF School of Physical Therapy & Rehabilitation Sciences was authorized to begin the first clinical Doctor of Physical Therapy degree (DPT) at a Florida public university in 2004.
+The USF School of Physical Therapy and Rehabilitation Sciences was authorized to begin the first clinical Doctor of Physical Therapy degree (DPT) at a Florida public university in 2004.
 The three-year program is accredited by Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association.
 In their first year, students complete a core medical sciences curriculum alongside first-year MD students before advancing to physical therapy-specific courses.
 A transitional DPT degree program, established in 2011, allows licensed resident Florida physical therapists to earn the DPT degree through online courses that build upon their current knowledge.

-The School of Biomedical Sciences in the USF Health Morsani College of Medicine is the hub for graduate and postdoctoral education as well biomedical research.
+The Biomedical Sciences Graduate and Postdoctoral Programs in the USF Health Morsani College of Medicine is the hub for graduate and postdoctoral education as well biomedical research.
 The School’s education continuum spans Doctoral, Master’s and Certificate programs with a diverse array of concentrations ranging from cardiovascular disease and neuroscience to metabolic and nutritional medicine.
 The integrated PhD in Medical Science program encourages collaboration among scientists of all disciplines, and students can tailor programs to their individual needs and interests.
 Two interdisciplinary master’s programs – the Biotechnology program and the Bioinformatics and Computational Biology Program – are designated Professional Science Master’s (PSM) Program by the Council of Graduate Schools.

-Founded in 1971, the Hinks and Elaine Shimberg Library supports curriculum and research needs of USF Health students, faculty and staff.
+Founded in 1971, the Hinks and Elaine Shimberg Health Sciences Library supports curriculum and research needs of USF Health students, faculty and staff.
 The library’s computer laboratory contains a variety of hardware and software.
 Remote access is available from home or office, with 98 percent of journals available online.

 Continuing Professional Development